-The housing market can be an unpredictable place, but making improvements to your home to get it ready for a sale will always boost your chances of achieving the best possible price.
+No matter what happens with any economic or political influence – making improvements to your home to get it ready for a sale will always boost your chances of getting the best possible price.
 So, what can you do to add value?

 Give your décor a facelift – if you don’t have a lot of time before viewings start then there are some simple things you can do to add value without too much effort.
 Painting the property is one of the easiest ways to make a big difference.
-Washing windows, getting carpets professionally cleaned and repainting the front door will also impress buyers.
+Repainting curtains, washing windows, getting carpets professionally cleaned and repainting the front door will also impress buyers.

 Create a show home – you don’t have to go to extremes but it’s important to depersonalise your home as much as you can to allow a potential buyer to see themselves living there.
 That means going for a minimal look while you’re trying to sell the house.
 If necessary, invest in some storage so that your home is decluttered and calm.

 Park somewhere else – if you have buyers coming to view the property then give them your parking space.
-They’ll get a feel for what it would be like to live in the property and you can avoid them feeling agitated because they couldn’t find anywhere to park.
+They’ll get a feel for what it would be like to live in the property and you can avoid them arriving hot and bothered because they couldn’t find anywhere to park.

 Convert the loft – if you have the time to do some serious value adding improvements, converting the loft is one to consider.
 It essentially adds an additional room to your home and that can push the price up by around 12%.